 One way that melamine is most known is the melamine dinnerware.
 Today, melamine dinnerware is popular as it can be produced in various designs and finishes while unbreakable.

 Melamine ware dinnerware combines formaldehyde and other agents to produce melamine resins.
 The resins are highly durable plastic so they can be used in melamine dinnerware.

 Even though melamine ware uses an agent combined with formaldehyde, it has been known not to pose any risk to humans in using dinnerware.
 All the tableware we produce and ship into the United States is FDA approved as food safe.

 Here are some of the reasons why we love Melamine ware:

 - Unbreakable – Melamine ware is unbreakable.

-- Can Be Used Indoors Or Outdoors – Melamine can be used indoors or outdoor.
-It is a great reusable product for your indoor and outdoor needs, such as camping.
+- Can Be Used Indoors Or Outdoors – Melamine can be used indoors or outdoors.
+It is a great reusable product for indoor and outdoor needs, such as camping.

 - FDA Approved – All Melamine ware is FDA approved.

 - Dishwasher Safe – All Melamine ware is also dishwasher safe.

 - Great Patterns – Melamine ware lets you put many bright and unique patterns on the dinnerware.